webqit/webqit-community.docs/observer/explainer/README.md

     > After "set" operations
     ```

-Learn more about what's possible with these methods:
+Learn more about what's possible with the following methods:

 + [`Observer.set()`](../api/set)
 + [`Observer.deleteProperty()`](../api/deleteproperty)